 Back in 2019, CMO Survey’s Christine Moorman and Lauren Kirby detailed how “marketers know that automation, AI and machine learning will transform all aspects of business, including theirs, which is why many are accelerating use cases.”

 With the right CDP as your primary database, you can fully embrace the power of AI for marketing and incorporate it in all facets of your marketing program to accelerate ROI, better comprehend customers’ journeys, and track your audience’s touch points.

 (Not to mention calculate customer lifetime value, predict buyers’ and subscribers’ propensity to buy and churn, and compare and contrast your distinct audience segments.)

 Forrester VP, Principal Analysts Joe Stanhope and Rusty Warner recently coined the term “moments-based marketing.”
 This approach, the duo noted, is how today’s marketers can more capably deliver compelling, individualized messages to their customers.

 But the appropriate technology — like a platform that syncs with all other business solutions and enables real-time data liberation — is a must, Stanhope and Warner indicated:

 - “The challenge from a brand’s side is they must be ready at any second, in any touchpoint, to provide hyper-relevant content to the consumer.
 Brands need the tech to understand customer context and make decisions on how to engage in the moment.”

 Using a CDP, you can meet your customers in these micro moments at the perfect times and with the perfect messaging.
 In other words, you can provide bespoke customer experiences that move the marketing ROI needle in the right direction for your enterprise brand.

-Download out eBook today to discover why enterprise brands like yours are better off with a custom martech stack than a restricting marketing cloud suite.
+Download our eBook today to learn why enterprise marketing teams are better off with a best-of-breed tech stack than a cloud suite to drive their strategies.